 There are so many questions teachers ask about Passion Projects.
-Passion Projects – just the word is terrifying to many many of us.
+Passion Projects – just the word is terrifying to many of us.
 If you’ve never tried them, now is a great time.
 They are a great end-of-the-year activity.
 Whenever you try something new, it can be a little frightening.
 It takes us out of our comfort zone.
-Don’t let that stop you!
+But, don’t let that stop you!
 Once you try Passion Projects and see how excited and engaged your students are, you will want to do more and more.
 If you’ve never done Passion Project, you probably have lots of questions.
-In this blog post, I am going to answer some of the more common questions teachers ask about PassIon Projects.
+In this blog post, I will answer some of the more common questions teachers ask about PassIon Projects.

 This is my third post in a series about Passion Projects.
 If you are unfamiliar with this type of project and want to learn more, be sure to check out these two posts.
 I suggest you start with reading The Power Of Passion Projects In Your Classroom first because it takes you through all the steps.

 How long does a Passion Project take from start to finish?

 Don’t let the fear that you don’t have time to do Passion Projects hold you back.
 The length of time you need in your classroom to dedicate to these projects is really up to you.
 If you only allow students one hour per week to work on their Passion Project, it will probably take twelve weeks.
 Many teachers spend two to three hours a week on their projects.

 How do I find the time for Passion Projects?

 Your plate is overflowing with things you have to cover each week, so how do you fit in a Passion Project?
 I consider Passion Projects as replacement tasks.
 Look at your schedule and decide if there are any other times in your day or week you could replace with Passion Project time.
 I know we often assign our students daily worming work.
 You can easily replace this with Passion Project time.
 When the kids come into class each day, they can work a little bit on their project rather than completing their typical morning work.